HAL Prachand: Prototype and testing

 On 1 December 2015, LCH TD-4 completed its first flight.
 By March 2016, the LCH had reportedly completed basic performance flight testing and outstation trials, including a number of live-fire tests involving prototype TD-3 firing 70 mm rockets in its weaponized configuration.
 By mid-2016, certification firing trials had commenced, these included tests of the integration of its mission sensors, such as the electro-optical system, helmet pointing system, and of the various armaments – air-to-air missiles, turret gun and rockets – that the type can deploy.

-During mid-2016, the LCH was recognised as having completed its performance trials, paving way for the certification of its basic configuration; a letter confirming this status was hand-delivered to HAL by CEMILAC in the presence of the Indian Defence Minister on 16 October 2015.
+During mid-2016, the LCH was recognised as having completed its performance trials, paving way for the certification of its basic configuration; a letter confirming this status had been hand-delivered to HAL by CEMILAC in the presence of the Indian Defence Minister earlier on16 October 2015..

 On 31 January 2018, LCH TD-2 was flown with an Automatic Flight Control System (AFCS) designed by HAL.
 The new system is expected to replace the previously imported Automatic Flight Control System.
-It was reported that a radar is under development for LCH.
+It was reported that an indeginious radar is under development for LCH.

 On 17 January 2019, LCH completed weapons trials with the successful firing of Mistral-2 air-to-air missile at a flying target.
 On the same day, HAL announced that the LCH is ready for operational service after completing the required weapon integration tests.